Sun Life Long-Term Disability Denial

 Appealing a Sun Life Long-Term Disability Denial

 Sun Life wins when you give up without a fight.
-If even 10 in 100 claimants simply give up without appealing the decision, this translates into millions of dollars in revenue each year for Sun Life.
-Don’t be among them.
+If even 1 in 10 claimants simply give up without appealing the decision, this translates into millions of dollars in revenue each year for Sun Life.
+Don’t be among those who give up or who make the mistake of handling their own appeal.

 Talk to Robinson & Warncke Today About Your Sun Life Long-Term Disability Denial